fire/blender-xatlas/readme.md

 6. Your unwrapped UVs should pop out of the oven

 ## Rebuilding Xatlas
+If you just want to install the addon, this section is not for you.
 ### Build (Windows vs2017)
 1. Run ```./bin/premake.bat```
 2. Open ```./build/vs2017/xatlas.sln```